ltrudu/CriticalPermissionsHelper/README.md

 Available permissions are:

+#1.
+Access Notifications:
-1.Access Notifications:	Controls permission to access Notifications on the device.
+Controls permission to access Notifications on the device.

+#2.
+Package Usage Stats:
-2.Package Usage Stats:	Controls permission to access app usage statistics for the device.
+Controls permission to access app usage statistics for the device.

+#3.
+System Alert Window:
-3.System Alert Window:	Controls permission to use the System Alert Window, which allows one app to draw its window(s) over another.
+Controls permission to use the System Alert Window, which allows one app to draw its window(s) over another.

+#4.
+Get AppOps Stats:
-4.Get AppOps Stats:	Controls permission to access app operations statistics, used to determine the resources being used by apps on the
+Controls permission to access app operations statistics, used to determine the resources being used by apps on the

+#5.
+Battery Stats:
-5.Battery Stats:	Controls permission to access battery statistics for the device.
+Controls permission to access battery statistics for the device.

+#6.
+Manage External Storage:
-6.Manage External Storage:	Controls management of USB and/or SD card storage media attached to the device.
+Controls management of USB and/or SD card storage media attached to the device.

 This wrapper will use the EMDK with MX's AccessMgr feature to grant, deny or verify (WIP) critical permissions.